The most likely cause of this is your antivirus program. Try temporarily disabling it and see if it does the trick.

 If you still cannot get the installer to work and you are on windows, you can use the calibre portable install, which does not need an installer (it is just a zip file).

-The first thing to check is that you are downloading calibre from the official website: http://calibre-ebook.com/download. calibre is a very popular program and unscrupulous people try to setup websites offering it for download to fool the unwary.
+The first thing to check is that you are downloading calibre from the official website: http://calibre-ebook.com/download.
+Make sure you are clicking the download links on the left, not the advertisements on the right. calibre is a very popular program and unscrupulous people try to setup websites offering it for download to fool the unwary.

 If you have the official download and your antivirus program is still claiming calibre is a virus, then, your antivirus program is wrong.
 Antivirus programs use heuristics, patterns of code that “look suspicious” to detect viruses.
 It’s rather like racial profiling. calibre is a completely open source product.
 You can actually browse the source code yourself (or hire someone to do it for you) to verify that it is not a virus.
 Please report the false identification to whatever company you buy your antivirus software from.
 If the antivirus program is preventing you from downloading/installing calibre, disable it temporarily, install calibre and then re-enable it.